 Here is our final cut for the opening sequence for the film that we entitled 'Paranoia'.

 It is a vast improvement on the rough cut, as it has music, and its edited better.
+There are also credits among the shots, we decided amongst ourselves who would get what role.

 During the editing process we came upon many problems and glitches that we overcame in order to make our opening sequence better.
 These glitches are thus;